SaberCats Stadium: Design and construction

 On July 8, the Houston SaberCats released new preliminary architectural drawings and a groundbreaking announcement for July 24, 2018 via Instagram and then via press release several days later.
 On July 17, the SaberCats announced naming rights were awarded to AVEVA.

 The groundbreaking ceremony took place on July 24, 2018, with the mayor of Houston, Sylvester Turner, representing the city.

 Opening and current use

 Construction was still ongoing as the venue opened as "AVEVA Stadium" on April 13, 2019 with a game against the Seattle Seawolves.

 After its inauguration, previous games were played before the grand opening, which was postponed and took place on May 29, 2019.
 The Houston team played against the Glendale Raptors.

 Beginning in 2022, Houston Dynamo 2, the reserve side of MLS club Houston Dynamo, began playing home matches at the stadium.
 As naming rights with AVEVA ended, it became known as "SaberCats Stadium" beginning with the 2022 season.

 Other events

 SaberCats Stadium has hosted non-MLR events.
 In 2022 it hosted both the Division 1-A Rugby final and the United States national rugby union team in a match against the French Barbarians.
 Also, beginning in 2023 it is the home of the UFA team Houston Havoc, a professional Ultimate Frisbee team.
+In May, 2026, FIFA announced the facility will be the base camp training facility for the Leopards, the Democratic Republic of the Congo national football team during the FIFA World Cup 2026.